The -13.88% Decline of Rumble Inc.'s (RUM) Stock in the Past Quarter

 Is It Worth Investing in Rumble Inc. (NASDAQ: RUM) Right Now?

-The price-to-earnings ratio for Rumble Inc. (NASDAQ: RUM) is 36.75x, which is above its average ratio.
-Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+Rumble Inc. (NASDAQ: RUM) has a price-to-earnings ratio that is above its average at 39.21x.
+Opinions on the stock are mixed, with 1 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored